YannickSchubert/moeschberg_example_models/README.md

 sentier.dev->>+glossary: who produces<br/>electricity from chp (glossary:URI)?
 glossary->>-sentier.dev: model B (glossary:URI)
 sentier.dev->>+runner: run model B (glossary:URI)
+rect rgb(191, 223, 255)
-note right of runner: model B produces two products: electricity and heat<br/>some allocation rule has to be applied runner->>user: which allocation rule to use? user->>runner: decision? runner->>-sentier.dev: "inventory" of model B note over sentier.dev: ... sentier.dev->>-user: "inventory" for<br/>3 kWh of electricity in de
+note right of runner: model B produces two products: electricity and heat<br/>some allocation rule has to be applied runner->>user: which allocation rule to use? note right of sentier.dev: Or should there be an ancillary module for allocation issues? user->>runner: decision? end runner->>-sentier.dev: "inventory" of model B note over sentier.dev: ... sentier.dev->>-user: "inventory" for<br/>3 kWh of electricity in de